5PID3RH7CK3R/5PID3RH7CK3R/README.md

 Anyhow...

-### Im a jack of all traits!
-Or at least on the path towards it

-In my definition, a Jack of All Traits means -
-1) Web Developer
-2)

  ##  **I know** :
 |  Python 3 	|   Bash Scripting  	|   Visual Basic 6	|    Java Script (Node.js)   	|   C   	|    VBA (excel and other spreadsheet applications) 	|
 |:------------------------------------------------------------:	|:-----------------------------------------------------------------:	|:-------------------------------------------------------------------------------:	|:------------------------------------------------------------------------------------------------------:	|:-------------------------------------------------------------------------:	|:----------------------------------------------------------------------------------------------------------------------:	|